Cypress College

 Cypress College is a public community college in Cypress, California.
 It is part of the California Community Colleges System and belongs to the North Orange County Community College District.
 It offers a variety of general education (55 associate degrees), transfer courses (58 transfer majors), and 145 vocational programs leading to associate degrees and certificates.

 History

-The college opened on September 12, 1966.
+The college opened on September 12, 1966, as Cypress Junior College.

 Campus

 The campus, covering an area of 44 ha, was designed by architect Frank Lawyer of the Houston, Texas-based firm Caudill Rowlett Scott.
 It features several futuristic-looking buildings set around a central lake.
-The college is noteworthy in that it has never completely abandoned the style of buildings it was initially created with.
-The new library, which opened on January 30, 2006, still bears heavy resemblance to the school's original buildings, though the use of concrete is de-emphasized in favor of glass.

-Cypress College is located in the shadow of major tourist attractions such as Disney's theme parks and Downtown Disney (about six miles), Knotts' Berry Farm (less than five miles), and The Outlets at Orange entertainment complex (about 10 miles).
-The campus is 12 miles from the beach and is close to Long Beach, California and Los Angeles.
-The campus is located at 9200 Valley View Street in the city of Cypress.

 Organization and administration

 Cypress College operates with a decentralized approach of separate academic "divisions," allowing the benefits of both a small and large college campus.
 Each of the campus' instructional buildings was designed with a commons area where students with similar majors could meet and study.

 The college is a part of the North Orange County Community College District.
 The campus is also part of the California Community College System.